 - Reverse logistics (returns)

 A third-party logistics company acts as an eCommerce fulfillment company.
 It provides all the services you need to outsource your logistics operations.

 Different 3PL services companies specialize in different types of fulfillment and warehousing.
 Some are equipped for cold fulfillment.
 These warehouses can store and ship food products that need to be refrigerated or frozen.
 Other 3PL companies are prepared to store and ship hazardous materials.
 Red Stag Fulfillment is one of the top third-party logistics providers for heavy, bulky, and high-value products.

 The best 3PL companies use the latest tech.
 Their software can track everything from inventory on the shelves to the status of shipments.
 Most 3PLs have dashboards that allow clients to access data on their products, often in real time.
 A good 3PL is as much a tech company as it is a warehousing and logistics company.
 At Red Stag Fulfillment, our technology is one of the things that sets us apart from the competition.

 Levels of logistics services: 1PL, 2PL, 3PL, 4PL, 5PL

 Supply chains are becoming more diverse and complex.
 To help businesses manage this complexity, providers are creating new levels of logistics management.
 The most common are 3PL, 4PL, and 5PL.
 But services start with first-party logistics and continue all the way to 10th-party logistics.

 Here are the definitions for the first five levels of logistics services.

-With 1PL, the manufacturer handles its own warehousing and shipping.
+First-party logistics are when the manufacturer handles its own warehousing and shipping.
 First-party logistics companies often have their own fleet of trucks.
 There are fewer companies handling their own logistics these days.
 Outsourcing helps manufacturers and sellers stay nimble.

 Second-party logistics providers handle only the transportation segment of the supply chain.
 Trucking and shipping companies are examples of 2PLs.